Review: Disney’s Contemporary Resort

 Transport to the other theme parks is by bus, each of which is shared by at least one other resort.

-Boat service is available to Fort Wilderness (convenient for the Hoop Dee Doo Revue) and to the Wilderness Lodge (convenient for Whispering Canyon).
+Boat service is available to Fort Wilderness (convenient for the Hoop-Dee-Doo Revue) and to the Wilderness Lodge (convenient for Whispering Canyon).

-Best places to stay.
 This site suggests that first time visitors stay in standard rooms, not preferred rooms.

 This is because they won’t be spending much time in their rooms.